Soft Copy: Yes

 Downloadable File: Yes

 Course: Master of Business Administration

 Q&A of MS-10 Solved Assignment 2016

-Q. Explain the concept of workplace and architectural ergonomics with the help of examples.
+Q. Explain the contemporary approaches to job design with the help of examples.

 Product Details: MS-10 Solved Assignment 2016

 Session: July - Dec 2016